- Glycolic acid is a powerful exfoliating agent.

 Regular use of glycolic acid will provide an improvement in issues such as fine lines, wrinkles and dull skin, and reduce blackheads, acne, hyperpigmentation and scarring.

 For more visible issues that penetrate deeper into the dermis, a chemical peel performed by a dermatologist may produce more noticeable results.
-You can learn if a chemical peel might be a more suitable option for you by consulting with a cosmetic doctor near you.
+You can learn if a chemical peel might be a more suitable option for you by meeting our medical review team.